 Here are the main human rights challenges that the Rainforest Alliance addresses through our work.

-More than 152 million children worldwide are engaged in child labor—that’s the equivalent of the combined populations of the United Kingdom and Germany.
-The majority of these children—71 percent—labor in the agricultural sector.
+160 million children worldwide are engaged in child labor—that’s more than the combined populations of the United Kingdom and Germany.
+The majority of these children—70 percent—work in the agricultural sector.

 The definition of child labor includes work that is dangerous and interferes with education or general development.
 If a child is older than school-age (which differs from country to country), they can engage in non-hazardous work, but not for more than 40 hours per week.
 (It’s important to note that light, safe, age-appropriate work on a family farm or business is distinct from child labor; chores in this category are an important part of learning the family business, as long as they don’t interfere with schooling.)

 The well-being of farmers and workers is central to the long-term sustainability of any business—not to mention the world’s food supply.